schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 improve IPv4 handling generally, to allow for more protocols than just UDP NAT and TCP to traverse it (such as UDP-Lite and SCTP) and to address other long standing problems in the IPv4 blocks in new allocations such as using /32 rather than /30 networks.

-# Address space
+FIXME what is this talking about?

+# Unicast use of address space formerly reserved for future use

+The attributes of blocks of address space are described by the IANA and in IETF publications by structured, boxed tables; see [@RFCxxxx] FIXME.
+This document proposes replacing the former description tables of these blocks, with those included in this document.

+## Unicast use of Class-E address space

+These new Unicast addresses, 240.0.0.0 thru 255.255.255.254, replace the formerly reserved Class E address space.

 {#fig-240}
            +----------------------+----------------------------+